 There are several options to return from the lookout.
 If you’re on a bike, then take one of the bike tracks.
-The farm road for bikers and walkers, or the main track up through the reserve to Rangituhi-Colonial Knob for a loop trip.
+The farm road for bikers and walkers, or for walkers down the main track that runs through the middle of the reserve to Rangituhi-Colonial Knob for a loop trip.
+(There are quite a few steps on this main track.)
 Walkers and runners can also return the same way they came up by going back down the scenic Te Ara Utiwai track.

 Dogs are not allowed in the Porirua Scenic Reserve.

 Estimated times on the Te Ara Utiwai track to the lookout:

 ~ a stroll (e.g. young child’s pace) – two+ hours

 ~ a walk (with the heart rate up) – 90 minutes